 Sexual misconduct incorporates a range of behaviors including sexual assault, sexual harassment, intimate partner violence, stalking, voyeurism, and any other conduct of sexual nature that is nonconsensual or has the purpose or effect of threatening, intimidating, or coercing a person.

-Whether a survivor, respondent or someone who witnessed sexual misconduct of any kind, there are University resources available to help.
-These offices and staff work closely together to support the needs and well-being of our community members:
+Whether a survivor, respondent or someone who witnessed sexual misconduct of any kind, there are University resources and offices available to help.
+These offices and their staff work closely together to support the needs and well-being of our community members.

-Faculty members, instructors, lecturers, teaching fellows/assistants, coaches, academic administrators (deans, lead administrators, etc.), and others who have an official supervisory or educational role over Yale students (undergraduate, graduate, and professional), including communication and consent educators, pre-orientation leaders, tutors, and proctors, are considered mandatory reporters.
-More information on being a mandatory reporter and the role’s expectations can be found on the Yale's Procedures for Individuals with Reporting Responsibilities page, and the Guidance and FAQs for Individuals with Reporting Responsibilities document.
+Faculty members, instructors, lecturers, teaching fellows/assistants, coaches, academic administrators and others who have official supervisory or educational role over Yale community members have Title IX reporting responsibilities More information on reporting responsibilities can be found on Yale’s Guidance and FAQs for Individuals with Reporting Responsibilities.

 F&ES encourages all members of the community to seek assistance for any incident that involves sexual misconduct.
 There are three options for reporting at F&ES – anonymous, informal and formal.
 These three options ensure that the individual sharing their experience can select a reporting path best suited to their particular situation.